CLASSES

 Course Length: 2 Semesters

 Come explore Art with Mrs. Roderick!
 In this class, you will experience a wide variety of art materials, techniques, styles of art, and will learn about some famous artists as they relate to our projects.
 You will dabble in both 2-D and 3-D Art, using art media such as charcoal, chalk pastels, oil pastels, watercolors, printmaking, and papier mache.
 You will learn techniques in perspective and shading at your level to help make your drawings look 3-dimensional, and just have fun making your own original artworks!
-Art classes meet one day a week and will be tailored to the level of students enrolled.
+Art classes meet one day a week and will be tailored to ages 9 and older.

 English Classes

-Elementary Language Arts (2nd/3rd Grade)
+Introductory Language Arts

-Grade Level or Ability Level: Ages 11-13
+Grade Level or Ability Level: Ages 6-8

 When: 2x weekly